Hamoudi0427/FlixStream/README.md

 # FlixStream
-FlixStream is a chrome extension that checks your other streaming subscriptions for movies / tv shows if they cannot be found on Netflix using the TMDB API.
+FlixStream is a chrome extension that uses the TMDB API to check your other streaming subscriptions for movies / tv shows if they cannot be found on Netflix.

 # Demo